Currency banner with market chart and symbols

 Practical Checklist: Setting Up Overseas Supplier Payments

 • Confirm the currency your supplier wants to receive — paying in their local currency avoids unexpected deductions at their end.
+Check the live rate via our currency converter.

-Common Suppliers by Currency: What to Expect
+Common Suppliers by Currency

 China (CNY/USD)